TobitSoftware/chayns-toolkit/website/docs/configuration/output.md

             },
         },
         /**
-         * Prefixes all css selectors with the name from the package.json.
+         * Prefixes all css selectors with the name (in snake case) from the package.json.
          * This requires that you wrap your application with a div which has that name as className.
          * Known issue: Using this option does not work with css modules. (fixed with version 3.1.3) */